-Figures~\ref{fig:migration}c to \ref{fig:migration}e show that China is attracting AI scientists that are more experienced, more impactful, and more productive than those attracted to the U.S. These figures also show that China-based scientists who migrate from the U.S. have greater experience, impact, and productivity than those who do not; the same holds for U.S.-based scientists who migrate from China compared to those that do not.
+Figures~\ref{fig:migration}c to \ref{fig:migration}e show that China is attracting AI scientists who are more experienced, impactful, and productive than those attracted to the U.S. These figures also show that China-based scientists who move from the U.S. have greater experience, impact, and productivity than those who do not.
+The same holds for U.S.-based scientists who move from China compared to those that do not.

 To better understand the nature of such movements, we infer the race of the scientists moving from China to the U.S. and vice versa, using a name-ethnicity classifier.
 More specifically, we use \textit{NamePrism}, which classifies scientists into six different racial groups: Asian / Pacific Islander (API), American Indian / Alaskan Native (AIAN), Black, Hispanic, Two or more races (2PRACE), and White~\cite{ye2017nationality}.
 Note that NamePrism is widely used in the social sciences to infer the race or ethnicity of given names~\cite{alshebli2018preeminence, ghosh2021fair, zeina2020gender, o2022ethnic, law2022public,liu2023non}.
 We find that 98.8\% of scientists moving from China to the U.S., and 96.0\% of those moving from the U.S. to China have Asian ancestry.
 This suggests that the predominant flow of movement between these two nations is among individuals of Asian descent.

 {Next, we examine the relationship between the university ranking and the rate at which scientists move to, or from, that university.
 We find that 27\% of AI scientists moving from the U.S.\ to China come from a top-100 institution.
 Similarly, 29\% of those moving in the opposite direction come from a top-100 institution.
 As such, the two nations seem comparable in the rate at which they attract AI scientists from the other nation's top institutions.
 However, the nations differ considerably in the rate at which their top institutions recruit talent from the other nation.
 In particular, 37\% of those who move from China to the U.S.\ are recruited by a top-100 institution, whereas the rate is only 20\% of those moving in the opposite direction.}